These are the Best Samsung Galaxy phones to buy in 2022

 - Best that money can buy: Samsung Galaxy Z Fold 3

-- Best for small pockets: Samsung Galaxy Z Flip
+- Best compact and style: Samsung Galaxy Z Flip 3

 - Best for affordable 5G: Samsung Galaxy A52 5G

 - Best for battery: Samsung Galaxy M32

 Samsung’s brand new Galaxy S22 Ultra is the successor to not just last year’s excellent Galaxy S21 Ultra, but also the Galaxy Note 20 Ultra.
 And on both fronts, the phone knocks it out of the park.
 The Galaxy S22 Ultra improves on the already awesome and versatile camera system of the Galaxy S21 Ultra by adding subtle refinements to hardware while giving its computational photography engine a major revamp.
 The result is a 10x zoom lens that can produce even sharper and better-lit zoom shots than before; a main camera with better dynamic range and low light capabilities; and smoother video stabilization all around.

 Then there’s the S-Pen.
 Last year’s S21 Ultra supported Samsung’s stylus too, but it was a separate purchase and the phone had no slot to house the thing.
 This year?
 The S-Pen comes with the phone, and just like previous Note devices, there’s a silo into which the S-Pen rests.
 But that’s not all, Samsung also improved the S-Pen performance, with lower latency to 2.8ms for even more realistic sketching and jotting experience.